[Updated 7/11/2019 – Azure AD now supports FIDO2 tokens for MFA, which also protect against EvilGinx2]

 Here is a screen shot showing new-clientaccessrule blocking EvilGinx2 from accessing the mailbox in Office 365

 Another method that blocks EvilGinx is U2F (Universal 2nd Factor Authentication).
 The author of EvilGinx2 states (here) that U2F “leaves no room for error and is totally unphishable using Evilginx method…” and that “make your life easier and get a U2F device!
 This will greatly improve your accounts’ security.”
+[Update: On July 10th, Microsoft formally announced that Azure AD now supports FIDO2 in public preview (read announcement here).]

 So here is a summary of all known/possible defenses in Microsoft’s security arsenal and how they measure up against EvilGinx2.